GitFocusOfficial/odin-recipes/README.md

-# My Awesome Project
+# Recipe Collection Project

 ## Introduction

-This project is a web application that helps users manage their tasks efficiently.
-The goal of this project is to build a user-friendly task management system with features like task creation, editing, and deletion.
+This project is a web application designed to help users manage and share their favorite recipes.
+The goal of this project is to create a platform where users can easily add, view, and search for recipes, as well as share them with others.

 ## Skills Demonstrated